Animal Motif Jewellery Through The Ages

 While the Art Deco era’s production of animal motif jewellery was modest, the ensuing decades were something of a golden age.
 During the 1940s, 50s, and 60s, artists spanning the length and breadth of the Western world crafted enamelled and bejewelled creatures to meet the public’s voracious demand.

 The most famous animal motifs were arguably the Chaumet bee, the Cartier panther, and the Bulgari serpent.
 While each symbol is traceable to an earlier period of each brand’s history, it wasn’t until the early 1940s that the respective motifs garnered attention from the press, high-society clients, and of course, celebrities.
 In fact, Cartier’s pioneering Director of Jewellery, Jeanne Toussaint, was bestowed with the moniker La Panthère due to her incorporation of large cats into its flagship collections.

 Suzanne Belperron was another important 20th-century jeweller; her memorising pieces celebrated for their novel, tactile qualities that captured the essence of the natural world.
-One Belperron masterpiece is a chalcedony, pearl, and diamond starfish brooch that epitomises her emphatic signature style.
+One Belperron masterpiece is a chalcedony, pearl, and diamond starfish brooch that epitomises her emphatic signature style synonymous with 1950s jewellery.
 Despite being made some sixty years prior, this Victorian opal diamond star brooch shares some notable similarities to Belperron’s starfish.

 Mid-century animal motif jewellery

 This beautifully enamelled butterfly comprises six opals and four brilliant-cut diamonds, capturing the wondrous natural essence evoked in Belperron’s work.